-This example uses the "iterative" CDNI request routing approach.
-That is, uCDN performs part of the request routing function to determine that dCDN should serve the request, and then redirects the client to a request router in dCDN to perform the rest of the request routing function.
+This example uses the "iterative" CDNI request redirection approach.
+That is, uCDN performs part of the request redirection function by redirecting the client to a request router in the dCDN, which then performs the rest of the redirection function by redirecting to a suitable surrogate.
 If request routing is performed in the dCDN using HTTP redirection, this translates in the end-user experiencing two successive HTTP redirections.
-By contrast, the alternative approach of "recursive" CDNI request routing effectively coalesces these two successive HTTP redirections into a single one, sending the end-user directly to the right delivery node in the dCDN.
+By contrast, the alternative approach of "recursive" CDNI request redirection effectively coalesces these two successive HTTP redirections into a single one, sending the end-user directly to the right delivery node in the dCDN.
 This "recursive" CDNI request routing approach is discussed in the next section.

 3.3.
-Recursive Redirection Example
+Recursive HTTP Redirection Example

-The following example builds on the previous one to illustrate the use of the Request Routing interface to enable "recursive" CDNI request routing.
+The following example builds on the previous one to illustrate the use of the Request Routing Interface (specifically the CDNI Request Routing Redirection Interface) to enable "recursive" CDNI request routing.
 We build on the HTTP-based redirection approach because it illustrates the principles and benefits clearly, but it is equally possible to perform recursive redirection when DNS-based redirection is employed.

-In contrast to the prior example, the operators need not agree in advance on a CDN-domain to serve as the target of redirections from uCDN to dCDN.
-The operators still must agree on some distinguished CDN-domain that will be used for inter-CDN acquisition of CSP's content by dCDN.
+In contrast to the prior example, the operators need not agree in advance on a CDN-Domain to serve as the target of redirections from uCDN to dCDN.
+We assume that the operators agree on some distinguished CDN-Domain that will be used for inter-CDN acquisition of CSP's content by dCDN.
 In this example, we'll use op-b-acq.op-a.net.

-The operators must also exchange information regarding which requests dCDN is prepared to serve.
+We assume the operators also exchange information regarding which requests dCDN is prepared to serve.
 For example, dCDN may be prepared to serve requests from clients in a given geographical region or a set of IP address prefixes.
 This information may again be provided out of band or via a defined protocol.

-DNS must be configured in the following way:
+We assume DNS is configured in the following way:

-- o The content provider must be configured to make operator A the authoritative DNS server for cdn.csp.com (or to return a CNAME for cdn.csp.com for which operator A is the authoritative DNS server). - o Operator A must be configured so that a DNS request for op-bacq.op-a.net returns a request router in Operator A.
+o The content provider is configured to make operator A the authoritative DNS server for cdn.csp.com (or to return a CNAME for cdn.csp.com for which operator A is the authoritative DNS server).

-o Operator B must be configured so that a request for nodel.opb.net/cdn.csp.com returns the IP address of a delivery node.
+- Operator A is configured so that a DNS request for op-b-acq.opa.net returns a request router in Operator A. - o Operator B is configured so that a request for nodel.op-b.net/ cdn.csp.com returns the IP address of a delivery node.
 Note that there might be a number of such delivery nodes.